LewieJ08/documentations/docs/html_css.md

 <head> </head>
 ```

 These are Head tags, they define the head section of the HTML.
-The head section contains meta data about t  e page like the title, favicon or styling link (all things that will be mentions within this doc).
+The head section contains meta data about the page like the title, favicon or styling link (all things that will be mentions within this doc).

 ```html
 <head>